apache/openwhisk/docs/triggers_rules.md

   You see that the hello action received the event payload and returned the expected string.

   You can create multiple rules that associate the same trigger with different actions.

+  The trigger and action that make a rule must be in the same namespace and cannot belong to package.
+  If you want to use an action that belongs to a package, you can copy the action into your namespace, for example `wsk action create echo --copy /whisk.system/samples/echo`.